piriya33/CDC_Wordpress/wp-content/plugins/really-simple-ssl/readme.txt

 Any code suggestions?
 We're on [GitHub](https://github.com/rlankhorst/really-simple-ssl) as well!

 = Love Really Simple SSL? =
-Hopefully this plugin save you some hours of work.
+Hopefully this plugin saves you some hours of work.
 If you want to support the continuing development of this plugin, you might consider buying the [premium](https://www.really-simple-ssl.com/pro/), which includes some cool features.
 = Pro features =
 * The mixed content scan, which shows you what you have to do if you don't have the green lock yet
 * The option to enable HTTP Strict Transport Security
 * The option to configure your site for the HSTS preload list
+* Advanced security headers for additional security
 * Mixed Content Fixer for the back-end
-* More detailed feedback on the configuration page.
+* More detailed feedback on the configuration page
-* Certificate expiration check: get an email when your SSL certificate is about to expire.
+* Certificate expiration check: get an email when your SSL certificate is about to expire
 * Premium support

 = What does the plugin actually do =